ManageEngine VP’s 5 tech trends to look out for in 2019

 With General Data Protection Regulation (GDPR) becoming a reality and hosts of other countries passing similar privacy laws, data usage will be closely monitored.
 Data will be tagged so that its origin will be known at the point of usage.
 Tools related to data tagging and master data management will become crucial.
 Privacy concerns and related legal ramifications could slow down decision making in enterprises.
 In response, new generation messaging, audio/video web conferencing tools will be used by enterprises to achieve the twin objectives of privacy compliance and rapid decision making.

 Lots of countries mandate that data needs to reside within geographical boundaries.
 Enterprises using Software as a Service (SaaS) or Platform as a Service (PaaS) will end up using country-specific public clouds or even private clouds.
 As a result, critical data and applications that need to be monitored will be spread across geographies.
 Monitoring tools and technologies that help consolidate the view of these applications and data will see larger enterprise adoption.

 This increase in data locality will also require federated Identity and Access Management (IAM) with Zero Trust security considerations.
 Single sign-on, multi-factor authentication, and enterprise mobility management will also become common place in the enterprises.

-Data workloads in the data centre are increasing, and the demise of Moore's law is not helping the CPU to keep pace.
-Newer hardware like Graphics Processing Unit (GPU), Field-Programmable Gate Array (FPGA), Application-Specific Integrated Circuit (ASIC) will become commonplace in the data centre.
+Data workloads in the data center are increasing, and the demise of Moore's law is not helping the CPU to keep pace.
+Newer hardware like Graphics Processing Unit (GPU), Field-Programmable Gate Array (FPGA), Application-Specific Integrated Circuit (ASIC) will become commonplace in the data center.
 Enterprise IT teams will have to be knowledgeable about these technologies and use the right applications and tools to ensure that money is wisely spent on the newer hardware.